 - classify students

-- evaluate progress of students and schools
+- evaluate the progress of students and schools

-- 1845: First reported use of a written examination was administered by policymakers in Boston public schools and the surrounding areas for comparison.
+- 1845: First reported the use of a written examination was administered by policymakers in Boston public schools and the surrounding areas for comparison.
 Policymakers used the low test scores to shame and fire educators.

 - 1938: Kaplan Inc. was founded as a tutoring service for tests.
 At the time, the SAT was unfairly used to exclude Jewish applicants from some colleges.
 Stanley Kaplan, son of Jewish immigrants, cracked the code on the SAT and coached his students on the ideology behind the test, giving them a better chance at a higher education.

 - 1967: Hobson v.
 Hansen was filed on behalf of a group of Black students in Washington, DC.
-The court ruled that the policy of using tests to assign students to tracks was racially biased because the tests were standardized to a White, middle class group.
+The court ruled that the policy of using tests to assign students to tracks was racially biased because the tests were standardized to a White, middle-class group.